xinwenfu/mitmproxy-get/README.md

 esptool.py write_flash 0 flash_contents.bin
 ```

-Now we can perform the mitmproxy attack above again with the following configurations
+Now we can perform the mitmproxy attack again with the following configurations
 - The web server has its own private key and certificate.
 - mitmproxy has its own private key and certificate.
 - The ESP32 firmware uses mitmproxy's certificate.